awsdocs/aws-xray-developer-guide/doc-source/xray-usage.md

 + **Spring Boot** – Add a servlet filter to your `WebConfig` class to instrument incoming requests\.

 + **Java on AWS Lambda** – Enable X\-Ray on your Lambda function to instrument incoming requests\.
+Add the X\-Ray SDK for Java to instrument AWS SDK, HTTP, and SQL clients\.

-+ **Other frameworks** – Add a servlet filter if your framework supports servlets, or manually create segments and make sampling decisions on incoming requests if it doesn't support servlets\.
++ **Other frameworks** – Add a servlet filter if your framework supports servlets, or manually create a segment for each incoming request\.

 **Node\.js**

-In any Node\.js application, you can use the X\-Ray SDK for Node\.js classes to instrument incoming requests, AWS SDK clients, and outgoing HTTP calls\.
-Automatic request instrumentation is available for applications that use the Express framework\.
+In any Node\.js application, you can use the X\-Ray SDK for Node\.js classes to instrument incoming requests, AWS SDK clients, SQL clients, and HTTP clients\.
+Automatic request instrumentation is available for applications that use the Express and Restify frameworks\.

+On AWS Lambda, you can use the Lambda X\-Ray integration to instrument incoming requests\.
+Add the X\-Ray SDK for Node\.js to your function for full instrumentation\.

 See  for more information\.

-+ **Express** – Use the X\-Ray SDK for Node\.js Express middleware to instrument incoming requests\.
++ **Express or Restify** – Use the X\-Ray SDK for Node\.js middleware to instrument incoming requests\.

 + **Node\.js on AWS Lambda** – Enable X\-Ray on your Lambda function to instrument incoming requests\.
+Add the X\-Ray SDK for Node\.js to instrument AWS SDK, HTTP, and SQL clients

-+ **Other frameworks** – Manually create segments and make sampling decisions on incoming requests\.
++ **Other frameworks** – Manually create a segment for each incoming request\.

-**C\#**
+**Python**

-On Windows Server editions other than Windows Server Core, you can use the X\-Ray SDK for \.NET to instrument incoming requests, AWS SDK clients, and outgoing HTTP calls\.
+In any Python application, you can use the X\-Ray SDK for Python classes to instrument incoming requests, AWS SDK clients, SQL clients, and HTTP clients\.
+Automatic request instrumentation is available for applications that use the Django and Flask frameworks\.

 On AWS Lambda, you can use the Lambda X\-Ray integration to instrument incoming requests\.
+Add the X\-Ray SDK for Python to your function for full instrumentation\.

 See  for more information\.

-+ **\.NET on Windows Server** – Add a message handler to your HTTP configuration to instrument incoming requests\.
++ **Django or Flask** – Use the X\-Ray SDK for Node\.js middleware to instrument incoming requests\.

-+ **C\# \.NET Core on AWS Lambda** – Enable X\-Ray on your Lambda function to instrument incoming requests\.
++ **Python on AWS Lambda** – Enable X\-Ray on your Lambda function configuration to instrument incoming requests\.
+Add the X\-Ray SDK for Python to instrument AWS SDK, HTTP, and SQL clients\.

-**Python**
++ **Other frameworks** – Manually create a segment for each incoming request\.

+**Ruby**

-On AWS Lambda, you can use the Lambda X\-Ray integration to instrument incoming requests\.
+In any Ruby application, you can use the X\-Ray SDK for Ruby classes to instrument incoming requests, AWS SDK clients, SQL clients, and HTTP clients\.
+Automatic request instrumentation is available for applications that use the Rails framework\.

-+ **Python on AWS Lambda** – Enable X\-Ray on your Lambda function to instrument incoming requests\.
++ **Rails** – Add the X\-Ray SDK for Ruby gem and railtie to your gemfile, and configure the recorder in an initializer to instrument incoming requests\.

++ **Other frameworks** – Manually create a segment for each incoming request\.

 If the X\-Ray SDK isn't available for your language or platform, you can generate trace data manually and send it to the X\-Ray daemon, or directly to the X\-Ray API\.

 ## Supported AWS Services<a name="xray-usage-services"></a>